luxonis/depthai-hardware/docs/source/pages/guides/raspberrypi.rst

 #################

-`Raspberry Pi Zero <https://www.raspberrypi.com/products/raspberry-pi-zero/>`__ is a great single-board computer (SBC) in terms of price per performance - you can get one for ~$5.
-It has 512MB RAM, 1GHz single-core CPU and optionally on-board Bluetooth and WiFi connectivity (RPI Zero W, which costs ~$10).
+`Raspberry Pi Zero <https://www.raspberrypi.com/products/raspberry-pi-zero/>`__ is a great single-board computer (SBC) in terms of price per performance.
+You can get one for about $5.
+It has 512MB RAM, 1GHz single-core CPU, and optional on-board Bluetooth and WiFi connectivity (RPI Zero W, which costs about $10).
 It consumes about 0.5W.

 .. image:: /_static/images/hosts/rpi_zero.png

 **RPi Zero is sufficient for streaming metadata** (NN results), low-resolution encoded videos, or light computing.
-If you intend to stream high-res videos, perform heavy computing (eg. with OpenCV) or post-processing, RPi Zero won't be the best choice for host computer.
+If you intend to stream high-res videos, perform heavy computing (e.g. with OpenCV) or post-processing, RPi Zero won't be the best choice for host computer.

 Connect OAK camera to a RPI Zero
 ********************************